LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 The following is an example of a "dot hgignore" file.

 .. literalinclude:: ../examples/hgignore.txt

-For the most part, you can just copy this file to the folder you cloned from Bitbucket.
-(In the above, ``gkt170``).

 Here is a brief explanation of what we've included here and why: